Zaira-Zafroon/gRodon_analysis/README.md

 # gRodon_analysis

+My process:
+1. The first thing is to take reads and then make it megahit for assembly.
+Malte has done this so I won't.
+Need confirmations.
+2. Do gene calls.
+Here is where things get tricky.
+Now, Either I use the prokka anaylsis pipeline or the prodigal pipeline.
+I believe the gene calls are from the prodigal here for the contigs.
+Then I can do blast.Need careful consideration because I would rather safe my head and confirmation from malte.
+I could also talk to Lucas about clarifications.
+3.Then once I have the regions,I would still need to do my read files.The clean read files will be mapped to genes and I get relative coverage abunance tvs.
+I need to understand that bit more.
+4. Run growthpred. it seems 1 core, should be enough. just make sure I can write a script for submitting.
+5. Get the results.
+6. Then I do my analysis.

 #Infornation dump :
 Users should be cutious when interpreting results for organisms with predicted doubling times greater than 5 hours -point noted
 First thing is t figure out, where the gene calls are from.
 If they are from the whole contigs I am great.